docs

 ** Windows **

-2. Enter create partition primary to create a partition;
+2. Type create partition primary, create partition.

-4. Enter assign to allocate the drive number;
+4. Type assign, assign the drive letter.

 Mount Cloud Disk

-1. Uninstall Cloud Disk within the System
+1. Unmount Cloud Disk within System

 ** Linux **